nikerla/vc-content/Pages/features/nopcommerce-migration.md

                     <span class="descr">
                     	Virto Commerce utilizes Liquid engine for frontend themes instead of razor.
 That means views are completely decoupled from the implementation and can be easily migrate from one version to the next.
 Liquid was developed specifically to allow designers and users to be able to modify templates while razor is specifically for developers.
-With liquid you can allow your customers to edit templates without worring that these modifications will crash the store.
+With liquid you can allow your customers to edit templates without worrying that these modifications will crash the store.
 					</span>
                 </li>